 Overall, Bellevue’s cost of living is 25% more expensive than the national average.

 Job Market of Bellevue

 The median household income in Bellevue is $70,588 and the average household income in Bellevue is $83,205.
 20.82% of the population people works in Healthcare, 12.02% works in Retail, and 11.29% works in Education.

 Real Estate Trends of Bellevue

-Bellevue’s age and proximity to downtown Nashville have allowed the neighborhood to cultivate a wide range of properties, nearly all of which offer impressive value.
+Bellevue’s age and proximity to downtown have allowed the neighborhood to cultivate a wide range of properties, nearly all of which offer impressive value.
 The vast majority of single-family homes in the area were built between 1970 and 1999, which keeps property values from appreciating too rapidly.
-These two or three-bedroom houses usually sell for anywhere from the mid-$200s to the low-400s.
+A typical three or four-bedroom house usually sells for anywhere from the mid-$400,000s to the low-$700,000s.
 New construction in the area tends to provide modern updates at a similar price.
-These homes tend to appear on compact lots that contrast with the more sprawling spaces of earlier construction eras.
+These homes tend to be built on smaller lots that contrast with the more sprawling spaces of earlier construction eras.
 If you want this kind of space along with new construction, one of Bellevue’s advantages is an abundance of available and reasonably-priced land for building.
-Lots of all shapes and sizes are common and can provide you a custom suburban Nashville experience.
+Lots of all shapes and sizes are fairly common and can provide a custom suburban Nashville experience.
 One of the main reasons all this land is available so close to downtown is that, over the years, Bellevue has become a haven for upscale apartment living.

-The majority of residents rent at one of the large complexes along I-40 and Highway 70 in the direction of town.
+Most residents rent at one of the large complexes along I-40 and Highway 70 in the direction of town.
 For this close to the city, rent can be quite reasonable, ranging from $1,000 to upwards of $3,000 per month depending on the space you need.
-However, rent in the area averages around $1,700 thanks to the area’s enviable features and convenience.
+However, rent in the area averages around $1,700 thanks to Bellevue's great features and convenience.

 Reviews of Bellevue